 Have you ever caught a whiff of someone’s bad breath?
 Or do you yourself worry yourself that you have a case of horrific halitosis?
-If your answer is YES, then don’t worry because Haberfield Dental Practice is here to help.
+If your answer is YES, then don’t worry because your experienced dental professional can help.
 As for how you tell your friend or loved one they have bad breath, you’re on your own…

 Do you have bad breath?